kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 #### Chaining combinators

-The real power in combinators come from the ability to chain them together in expressive transformations that are easy to parse.
+The real power of combinators comes from the ability to chain them together in expressive transformations that are easy to parse.
 You can do things like this:

 ```
 let result = df.df_iter(UtahAxis::Row)